 Your MPhys Project makes up a large proportion of mark for your final year.
 You'll be assessed on your lab work and dissertation, and face an oral examination: all great preparation for continuing your studies to PhD level.

 We balance various types of assessment to develop and test your different strengths:

 You'll get prompt, regular feedback to help you develop your skills.
 Our open door policy means you can always approach your tutors if you want to discuss your work.

-I chose York because the Department is one of the best in the country, and along with the whole university carries a strong reputation for teaching and research.Tim, MPhys Physics
+I chose York because the Physics course is one of the best in the country, and along with the whole university carries a strong reputation for teaching and research.Tim, MPhys Physics

 Our graduates are working as:

 AAA including Physics and Mathematics.
 This must include a pass in all practical components (where offered).